NUS-IRS-Project/Aristotle/README.md

   @aristotle "Explain this function"
   @aristotle "Summarize this module and list its public APIs"
   @aristotle "Suggest tests for this file"
+  @aristotle "Use this codebase and tell me how to resolve this using the Pandas library documentations"
   ```

 ---